-- Tell what the strategy is (declarative knowledge) - Say something like, "Today we will practice synthesizing what we know about our topic (butterflies).
-We will combine information across our sources and create our own, new information." - Tell when and why to use the strategy (conditional knowledge) - Say something like, "I synthesize because it helps me construct a deeper and broader meaning about my topic across resources.
+• Tell what the strategy is (declarative knowledge)

+Say something like, "Today we will continue to practice synthesizing the topic (butterflies) we have researched.
+Remember, synthesizing is combining information across our sources to create our own, new information.
+Refer to the anchor chart previously made with the class and the synthesis statement written yesterday.

+Tell when and why to use the strategy (conditional knowledge)

+Say something like, "Yesterday, we talked about how I synthesize because it helps me construct a deeper and broader meaning about my topic across resources.
 As a strategic reader, I synthesize when I find information from different books, online resources, experts, and videos."